Arkansas Creoles: Cane River Creoles

-Rivalry between Louisiana Creoles and Anglo-Americans
+Rivalry between Creoles and Anglo-Americans

-The transfer of the French colony to the United States and the arrival of Anglo Americans from New England and the South created a cultural confrontation.
-Some Americans were reportedly shocked by aspects of the territory's culture: the predominance of the French language and Roman Catholicism, the class of free Creoles of color and the slaves' African traditions.
+The transfer of the French colony to the United States and the arrival of Anglo Americans from New England and Southern United States created a cultural confrontation.
+Some Americans were reportedly shocked by aspects of the territory's culture: the predominance of the French language and Roman Catholicism (Catholic Church), the class of free Creoles of color, and the enslaved Africans' traditions.